-More or less sheltered from the “real world” and the responsibilities it thrusts upon you, I’d done all the classic tourist attractions around the UK, and about the most shocking thing I’d experienced at that point was moving to a big city all alone.
-Little did I know that moving to a different continent would teach me so much more and change who I was for the better.
+More or less sheltered from the “real world” and the responsibilities it thrusts upon you, the most challenging thing I’d experienced up to that point was moving to a big city all alone.
+I was about to find out that moving to a different continent would teach me so much more and change who I was for the better.

 With elation, I upped my pace.
 Then I approached the toughest part, the real climb.
 Hooked into the rock on one side was a thick chain, and on the other was a sheer drop down into the huge pine trees below.
-It was so off putting that many other hikers were coming back down saying “no I don’t think I want to try that”.
-But we’d made it this far and I wasn’t turning away, after much effort and terrifying moments slipping on the wet surfaces I eventually made it to the final hurdle: the 10 meter chain climb up two huge boulders.
+It was so off-putting that many other hikers were coming back down saying “No, I don’t think I want to try that.”
+But we’d made it this far, and I wasn’t turning away, after much effort and terrifying moments slipping on the wet surfaces I eventually made it to the final hurdle: the 10-metre chain climb up two huge boulders.

 Pathetic!
 That’s all I could think.
 I was down there with a sheepdog that also couldn’t make it, in a little nook watching everybody else climb to the beautiful views at the peak.
 It was literally rock bottom.

-Then all of a sudden my pack leader Claire came back for me, it was like something out of an action movie, she reached her arm down to me and said “come on, there’s no way I’m leaving you behind, you’re going to make it.”
-With the help of a boost from a friendly stranger, who happened to be a high school cheerleader, and the insane belief that Claire had in me I reached up and pulled myself to the top.
-After that, the short slippery walk up to the view point was nothing; I was filled with adrenaline and excitement.
-The view was indescribable and higher than I thought I could ever have climbed, we ate M&Ms and looked out onto the Howe Sound.
+Then all of a sudden my pack leader Claire came back for me, it was like something out of an action movie—she reached her arm down to me and said: “Come on, there’s no way I’m leaving you behind, you’re going to make it.”
+With the help of a boost from a friendly stranger, who happened to be a high school cheerleader, and the insane belief that Claire had in me, I reached up and pulled myself to the top.
+After that, the short slippery walk up to the viewpoint was nothing—I was filled with adrenaline and excitement.
+The view was indescribable and higher than I thought I could ever have climbed.
+We ate M&Ms and looked out onto the Howe Sound.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!